130 Years of Discovery

 John Howard Mueller · USA

-Mueller isolated methionine from casein while studying bacterial nutrition at the Rockefeller Institute.
+Mueller isolated methionine from casein while studying bacterial nutrition at Columbia University.
 It was one of the last standard amino acids to be found.
 Later research revealed its extraordinary role: the codon ATG, which encodes methionine, is also the universal START signal for protein synthesis.
 Every protein begins with methionine.

 Met · MATG (START)Nonpolar